April 2020 Update: End-to-end encryption is now officially out of beta, click here for more info.

 Messages you send via Pusher Channels have always been encrypted in transit to and from Pusher.
 But until recently, there wasn’t end-to-end encryption.
 With our new end-to-end encryption feature, you can add end-to-end encryption to your application with one line in your server configuration!

 This means you can prevent Pusher from reading all sensitive content (such as medical or financial data).
-In this post, we’ll show the problem this feature solves, how this feature solves that problem, and how you can use this feature, with a practical example.

 How do I use end-to-end encryption?

 Let’s implement end-to-end encryption in that “doctor’s office” app.
 In this example, we have a web app for your users (doctors), and a server written in PHP.
 (This example is published in this GitHub repository.)

 Our end-to-end encryption feature is implemented on a new channel type, which begins with

 private-encrypted-.
 For example, the doctor with ID 42 in your system might have the channel

 private-encrypted-dr-42.
 When your server learns of a new appointment request, it will trigger an event on that encrypted channel:

 $pusher->trigger( 'private-encrypted-dr-' . $_POST['doctor-id'], // an encrypted channel 'appointment-request', array("patient-id" => $_POST['patient-id'], "category" => $_POST['category']) );